mend/renovate-ce-ee/docs/overview.md

 - Webhook listener to enable dynamic reactions to repository events
 - Administration APIs for probing the system state or triggering jobs

-## Mend Renovate Self-hosted features
+## Features of Mend Renovate Self-hosted App

 #### Job scheduler

-The Docker containers for Mend Renovate Self-hosted contain a built-in job scheduler that defaults to enqueing all repositories once per hour.
+The Docker containers for Mend Renovate Self-hosted App contain a built-in job scheduler that defaults to enqueing all repositories once per hour.
 This saves the need for configuring and monitoring any external `cron` process.

 #### Webhook handler

-Mend Renovate Self-hosted also supports a webserver to listen for system webhooks received from the SCM (GitHub, GitLab, Bitbucket).
+Mend Renovate Self-hosted App also supports a webserver to listen for system webhooks received from the SCM (GitHub, GitLab, Bitbucket).

 In particular, it checks webhooks for: